bmc0/dsp/README.md

 * `matrix4_mb [options] [surround_level]`
 	Like the `matrix4` effect, but divides the input into ten individually steered bands in order to improve separation of concurrent sound sources.
-	The usage and options are the same as the `matrix4` effect.
+	See the `matrix4` effect description for more information.
 * `remix channel_selector|. ...`
 	Select and mix input channels into output channels.
 Each channel selector specifies the input channels to be mixed to produce each output channel.